TheRandomCrafter83/CustomDialogs/README.md

 - Title
 - Text color
 - Margins
-- (To be added) An icon for the dialog
+- An icon for the dialog

 ## Tech